gvwilson/sensibleadventures/booksters-apprentice.md

 One moment they were standing in the heart of the mountain.
 The next, they were on Slip Street outside the gate of the Captain's House.

+"Erileine!"
+Laeuc rushed forward and pulled his daughter into a hug.
+"Oh, love, I was so worried."

 "Hoy!"
+Vurt grabbed Laeuc's arm.
+"How in the saints' names did you get here?"

+"I don't know," Laeuc said, his voice muffled by his daughter's hair.
+"One heartbeat I was sitting there with Gaeston while they tried to decide what to do with me, and the next–" He gestured weakly.

+"And Gaeston?"
+Vurt asked.

+Laeuc shook his head wordlessly, then stepped back, still holding his daughter.
+"What happened to you?
+Where's Razi?"

+"He's gone," Erileine said dully, too exhausted to feel it.
+Fraederiq, the captain, Uyves, Gaeston, and now Razi–it was too much to feel all at the same time.

-Gaeston grabbed the gate to steady himself.
-"What in all the hells was that!?"
+"Never mind the bookster," Vurt said.
+"What in the saints' names was that–that *thing*?"

-"I think that was a Pilot," Erileine said dully.
+"I think that was a Pilot," Erileine said.
+Her throat ached from the effort of not crying.

-"But they're dead!"
+"But they're all dead!" her grandfather protested.

-She shrugged.
+Erileine shrugged.
 "Not any more."

 Anything she might have added was cut off as the ground lurched beneath them.
 Slowly but inexorably, the mountain began to turn over.

-<p align="center"><em>Here ends the first part of the Fall of the Flying Mountain.</em></p>
+<p align="center"><em>Here ends the first part of The Fall of the Flying Mountain.</em></p>